-As part of our Young Critics Collective programme, Arwyn Clayton and Scarlet Driver review Macbeth by Flabbergast Theatre.
+As part of our Young Critics Collective programme, Arwyn Clayton, Scarlet Driver and Zoe Lam review Macbeth by Flabbergast Theatre.

 In this classic tale of greed and guilt, Flabbergast’s Macbeth fuses a rigorous and respectful approach to text and storytelling to bring a magical, lucid interpretation of Shakespeare’s blood-soaked tragedy to life.